 Sons Of The Forrest (High Settings)

-- In Sons Of The Forest, the RTX 3060 delivered an impressive performance at high settings and 1080p resolution, outperforming the RTX 3050.
+• In our run of Sons Of The Forest, the RTX 3060 delivered an impressive performance at high settings and 1080p resolution, outperforming the RTX 3050.
 With an average of 79 FPS, the RTX 3060 showcased smoother gameplay compared to the RTX 3050’s average of 58 FPS.

 Red Dead Redemption 2 (High Settings)

-- Red Dead Redemption, running at high settings and 1080p resolution, showcased notable performance differences between the RTX 3050 and the RTX 3060.
+• When we ran RDR2 on both our GPUs, there were some noticeable differences between our cards.
 The RTX 3060 stood out with its impressive average of 79 FPS, outperforming the RTX 3050’s average of 57 FPS.

 Similar Comparisons: RX 6600 XT Vs RTX 3050